Boorowa Shire

 Boorowa Council was a local government area in the South Western Slopes region of New South Wales, Australia.
 The LGA was located adjacent to the Lachlan Valley Way and included Boorowa and the small towns of Rye Park, Rugby, Frogmore and Reids Flat.
 Burrowa LGA was formed on 1 September 1944 through the amalgamation of Murrungal Shire and the Municipality of Burrowa.

 On 12 May 2016, the Boorowa Council was abolished and merged with the Harden and Young shires to establish the Hilltops Council.

-The last mayor of Boorowa Council was Cr.
-Wendy Tuckerman, an independent politician.
+The last mayor of Boorowa Council was Wendy Tuckerman, an independent politician.

 Council

 Composition and election method

 Boorowa Council was composed of nine councillors elected proportionally as one entire ward.
 All councillors were elected for a fixed four-year term of office.
 The mayor was elected by the councillors at the first meeting of the council.
 The last election was held on 8 September 2012, and the makeup of the council was as follows: